learnsyslab/visual_servor/README.md

-# Visual Servor: A Robot Waiter Serving Demo
+# Visual Servor: A Robot Waiter with a Hanging Tray

 ## Setup and install